Pentti Saarikoski: Politics

 Saarikoski stood as a candidate for the Finnish People's Democratic League (SKDL) in the parliamentary elections of 1966 and 1970, but was not elected.
 He became a member of the Communist Party of Finland in 1968.

 Celebrity

 Saarikoski was a well-known celebrity in Finland due to his controversial personal life.
 He was an enthusiastic communist, was married four times and consumed alcohol heavily.
 Saarikoski himself said: "I make my life fiction so that it would be true".
 In an interview, Saarikoski's daughter, Helena Saarikoski, stated that her father was a prime example of a European bohemian, and as such helped to establish an image of a modern intellect in Finland.

+Musical settings

+Finnish composer Kaija Saariaho set five poems from the collection Alue (The District, 1973) under the title Saarikoski-laulut (Saarikoski Songs).
+The cycle, that deals with the destruction of nature, exists in versions for soprano and piano (2017) and for soprano and orchestra (2020), the latter of which was premiered by the Boston Symphony Orchestra.